hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    Full-volume SPE10 case 2a visualization using full-resolution exterior surfaces from the C Darcy VTK results.
 Left: ``log10(Kx)`` from the ``60 x 220 x 85`` permeability field.
-Right: pressure-drop solution on the same full-resolution grid, with unit pressure on the low-x side, zero pressure on the high-x side, and no-flow y/z boundaries.
+Right: pressure-drop solution on the same full-resolution grid, with unit pressure on the low-y side, zero pressure on the high-y side, and no-flow x/z boundaries.

 The performance run uses the C mixed RT0/P0 driver: